SeriousGuy888/HatapediaSvelte/src/content/articles/Remy Republic.md

 #### Claiming of the Jungle Mainland

-After the glorious defeat on the jungle island, and on the suggestion of Toby, Remy rowed his boat westward again, and claimed the coastline of the large landmass further to the west of the jungle island.
+After the glorious defeat on the jungle island, and on the suggestion of Toby, Remy rowed his boat westward again, and claimed the coastline of the large landmass, now known as [[Cocoa Bean Cove]], further to the west of the jungle island.
 This landmass also had a large area of sparse jungle on it.

 ## Mangrovepox Outbreak in No